promisegrid/grid-poc/x/rfc/draft-promisegrid.md

       signature binds the message to the issuing agent, whose identity is expressed in the claims.

-   o  Messages include essential context such as timestamps, the target
-      worldline or resource identifier, prior node hashes for replayability, and an operation code specifying the type of edit or query.
+   o  Messages are transmitted over a libp2p network, which provides a
+      decentralized, peer-to-peer transport layer that abstracts from underlying network protocols (e.g., TCP, QUIC).

+   o  Relationships between messages are maintained using IPLD.
+Each
+      message may reference previous messages via hash pointers using DAG-CBOR encoding, thereby constructing a Merkle Directed Acyclic Graph that supports consistency checks and replayability.

-   o  The protocol is transport agnostic.
-While the wire encoding
+   o  The protocol is transport agnostic beyond its reliance on libp2p.
-      relies on a compact binary format based on CBOR, underlying transport layers can vary (e.g., TCP, HTTP/2, QUIC).
+      Although the wire encoding is based on the compact binary format of CBOR, underlying transport layers can vary.

 3. Message Format